CTSRD-CHERI/cheri-exercises/src/introduction/exercise_vm_image.md

 Below are instructions for how to run CheriBSD and CHERI-QEMU on [Linux](#linux), [ARM macOS](#arm-macos), [x86-64 macOS](x86-64-macos), and [Windows](#windows).

 ## SSH
+This is optional.
+The VMs can be used without SSH.
-1. Boot CHER-RISC-V CheriBSD with one of the setup guides below.
+1. Boot CHERI-RISC-V CheriBSD with one of the setup guides below.
+If you use one of the Ubuntu VMs run `dhclient` in the Ubuntu VM before you boot CheriBSD.
 1. Set a password for root on CheriBSD.
 1. Open the config file of the SSH daemon with `vi /etc/ssh/sshd_config` and change `PermitRootLogin` from `no` to `yes`. ('x' deletes characters in vi.)
 1. Run in `service sshd onestart` in CheriBSD to start the SSH server.